alanbosco003/Alan_Movie_App/README.md

 ## Updates

-08/07/2021 :- Network Detection is added so that user can identify which network he is connected (wifi/phone) if no connection the will show disconnected icon.( this feature is done by bloc package )
+08/07/2021 :- Network Detection is added so that user can identify which network he is connected (wifi/phone) if no connection then will show disconnected icon.( this feature is done by bloc package )

 Dark Theam :